Skip to main contentArrow Right

 Key capabilities

-• SAML and OIDC federation for simple customer SSO
+• SAML and OIDC federation for basic customer SSO

 • SDKs for web, iOS, Android, and cross-platform frameworks